pagkly/Zed/Investopedia3/Going Public.md

 Going Public
 ## What Is Going Public?

-Going public is the process of selling shares that were formerly held privately and are now available to new investors for the first time, otherwise known as an [initial public offering (IPO)](https://www.investopedia.com/terms/i/ipo.asp).
+Going public is the process of selling shares that were formerly held privately and are now available to new investors for the first time, otherwise known as an [[initial public offering (IPO)]](https://www.investopedia.com/terms/i/ipo.asp).

 ### Key Takeaways